7i10/WMEP-ETA/README.md

 # WMEP-ETA: Fast Adversarial Training with Efficient Techniques

-This repository provides the full code, models, and logs used in our graduation research on adversarial robustness, especially focusing on the WMEP-ETA method for CIFAR-10/CIFAR-100.
+This repository provides the full code, models, and logs used in my graduation research on adversarial robustness, especially focusing on the WMEP-ETA method for CIFAR-10/CIFAR-100.

 ---